01-edu/public/subjects/java/checkpoints/top-frequents/README.md

 ### Instructions

 Given a non-empty array of integers, return the k most frequent elements.
 Use a hash map and a heap for efficient lookup and retrieval.
+The returned array should be ordered by appearance frequency first, and if there is a tie in frequency, the element with the smallest index in the original array will appear first.

 ### Expected Class